Skip to main content

 Generating URefs

 URefs are generated using a cryptographically secure random number generator using the ChaCha algorithm.
-The random number generator is seeded by taking the blake2b256 hash of the deploy hash concatenated with an index representing the current phase of execution (to prevent collisions between URefs generated in different phases of the same deploy).
+The random number generator is seeded by taking the blake2b256 hash of the transaction hash concatenated with an index representing the current phase of execution (to prevent collisions between URefs generated in different phases of the same transaction).

 Generating URefs